hassan-pmp/pmp/til.md

 	- Cost
 	- Personality
 - Conflict Model
-▶Confronting problem solving:
+1 ▶Confronting problem solving:

 - Incorporating multiple viewpoints and insights from differing perspectives; requires a cooperative attitude and open dialogue that typically leads to consensus and commitment.
-- This approach can result in a win win situation.
+- This approach can result in a win-win situation.

 ▶Collaborating: